Lagerst/2020Lang/README.md

         => Electron

-	An electron App using Napi & opencv to read local camera
+	An electron App using Napi & opencv to read local cameras

         => Camera